Closeup of car tires in winter on the road

 Step 1 – Fuel

-You don’t need me for this, and I promise, it will get far more interesting, but fuel up more often in the winter!
-If you are like me and drive a lot, this may be more challenging as we are already at the pump every 2-3 days.
+You don’t need me for this, and I promise it will get far more interesting, but fuel up more often in the winter!
+If you are like me and do a lot of driving in the winter, this may be more challenging as we are already at the pump every 2-3 days.

-I usually tank up when I’m at a quarter tank – so, for example, I can tank up in the winter when I’m between a quarter and a half.
-My point is to make a little effort to drive around with a little more gas than usual.
+I usually tank up when my gas tank is at a quarter tank.
+So, for example, I tank up in the winter when I’m between a quarter and a half.
+For winter driving, make an effort to drive with a little more gas than usual.
+Technically, a full tank of gas is advised.

-Keep at least a 10-litre full can around, or a 20-litre if you drive a larger vehicle.
-We all have those days when we are low on fuel, but are tired and just want to go home.
+Keep at least a full 10-litre can on hand or a 20-litre if you drive a larger vehicle.
+We all have those days when we are low on fuel but are tired and want to go home.
 You wake up the next day to a snowstorm, and it’s not a good feeling being low on gas even though you’re headed to the pump.
-It’s also good practice to have extra gas at home just in case the power goes out (taking out the pumps with it), and you desperately need to get somewhere.
+It’s also good practice to have extra gas at home just in case the power goes out (taking out the pumps with it).

 Here comes the fun part.
 You DON’T NEED a heater or an exhaustive list of items to survive the cold!
-Your first form of shelter is your clothing and assuming you are dressed right for the day, you have your basics already covered.
-Now the most important thing you need is a sleeping bag, a really good one rated for the cold.
+Your first form of shelter is your clothing, and assuming you are dressed right for the day, you have your basics already covered.
+The most important thing you need is a sleeping bag rated for the cold.

 Staying warm in a winter sleeping blanket, while drinking water